brillout/wildcard-api/docs/readme.template.md

 ### `serverUrl`

-Wildcard automatically determines the address of the server and you don't need to provide `serverUrl`.
+You usually don't need to provide any `serverUrl`.

-But if the Node.js server that serves the API is not the same server that serves your browser-side assets, then you need to provide `serverUrl`.
+But if your API and your browser-side assets are not served by the same server, then you need to provide a `serverUrl`.

 `serverUrl` can be one of the following:
 - `null`
-- The HTTP origin URL of the server, for example `http://localhost:3333/api` or `https://api.example.org`.
+- The URL of the server, for example `http://localhost:3333/api` or `https://api.example.org`.
 - The IP address of the server, for example `92.194.249.32`.

 For example: